 We mostly try to eat foods that are naturally vegan, which is not any more expensive than what we used to buy.
 Our grocery cart is full of fresh produce, along with some beans, pasta, almond milk, and bread.

-I’ve been on the lookout for meal ideas and have found a few great resources.
+I’ve been on the lookout for ideas to help me build our vegan meal plan, and have found a few great resources.

 The Meatless Monday Family Cookbook: This cookbook is amazing!
 I got it from the library and copied out 19 recipes.
 They are family friendly and are made of ingredients that we usually have.